narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ## What You Will Do

-We currently have a marketplace that connects buyers and sellers of AdTech data, and we are building on this success to make it possible to transact any other kinds of data.
+We currently have a marketplace that connects buyers and sellers of AdTech data, and we are building on this success to make it possible to transact any other kind of data.

 Here are the kinds of projects you will likely work on: